How to get a personal loan

 Personal loans, also known as unsecured loans, are where you borrow a sum of money from a lender, and agree to pay it back over a set time period in fixed monthly repayments.

-The lender will charge you interest as its fee to lend money to you, so you repay the amount you borrowed plus interest.
+The lender will charge you interest as its fee to lend money to you, so you repay the total amount of money borrowed plus interest.
 The advantage is you get cash upfront, but can spread the cost of a purchase over several months or years.
+Learn more about the pros and cons of personal loans below.

-This guide details the cheapest personal loans, but also addresses whether other finance options, such as credit cards, might be cheaper for you.
+This guide details the cheapest personal loans and shows you how to apply online, but also addresses whether other finance options, such as credit cards, might be cheaper for you depending on your personal circumstances.
 Plus, we've our clever Loans Eligibility Calculator, which can tell you which lenders are likely to accept you before you apply.

 Loan need-to-knows